More information about how to be a part of the festival as an attendee, author, exhibitor, sponsor, and more.

 Q: How do I redeem my BOOK VOUCHER?

-A full-price festival ticket includes a $5 book voucher.
+Information from 2019; subject to change: A full-price festival pass includes a $5 book voucher.
 Festival book vouchers are non-transferrable, cannot be exchanged for cash, and are limited to one per attendee.
 For example, you could use your one $5 voucher toward the purchase of a $15 book, but you could not purchase a $15 book with three vouchers.
 Vouchers are redeemable only on festival day at the book fair at the Portland Art Museum.
 All festival vendors accept vouchers.
 Vouchers will be distributed to attendees at the point of ticket purchase or at will call pick up.
 Vouchers are not redeemable for cash and are limited to one per person.

 Q: Will there be WRITING CLASSES at the festival?

-Yes!
+Information from 2019; subject to change: Yes!
 Writing class registration includes your festival admission and a book voucher.
-Classes for 2018 will be announced in early September; the 2017 writing classes can be found here.
+Class offerings are available here.

 Q: How do I submit a WORKSHOP PROPOSAL to the festival?

-Portland Book Festival writing classes are curated by the Director of Writing Programs, Susan Moore.
-If you are interested in teaching, send a proposal to firstname.lastname@example.org.
+Portland Book Festival writing classes are curated by the Director of Programs for Writers, Susan Moore.
+If you are interested in teaching at a future Festival, send a proposal to firstname.lastname@example.org.